hudon/sqlevolve/README.md

 ### Examples

-Using `psqlargs` can allow you to connect using tcp as shown above.
-Example usage:

 ```
+cd my-proj/migrations
-# using psqlargs to specify the user and passing the passwd in a variabl
+# use psqlargs to specify the user and pass the password in a variable
-cd my-proj/migrations && PGPASSWORD='my-favourite-password' ../sqlevolve
+PGPASSWORD='my-favourite-password' ../sqlevolve
-# or using PEER auth
+# or use PEER authentication
-sudo -u username ./sqlevolve
+sudo -u username ../sqlevolve
 ```

-psql